You've heard it all before.

 If you have chronic back pain, those stretches stay on the list

-If you deal with anxiety, the breathing exercises stay
+If you deal with anxiety, the breathing exercises also stay

-If you want to write but never find time, keep the morning writing block
+If you want to write but never have time, keep the morning writing block

 Be ruthless here